shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

       Jira server is hosted by Atlassian.

-Configure your ShotGrid Project
+Configure your Flow Production Tracking Project
 ===============================
-Configure your ShotGrid Project entity with your Jira Sync Settings:
+Configure your Flow Production Tracking Project entity with your Jira Sync Settings:

 +--------------+------------------------------------------+-----------------------------------------+
 | Field        | Value                                    | Description                             |